 AASB 16 para Aus35.1 allows not-for-profit entities to measure a class of right-of-use assets at cost or at fair value if the entity applies the revaluation model in AASB 116 Property, Plant and Equipment to the related class of property, plant and equipment.
-Para BC 21 of AASB 2019-8 Amendments to Australian Accounting Standards - Class of Right-of-Use Assets arising under Concessionary Leases clarifies that for existing concessionary finance leases as at 30 June 2019 that have already applied the fair value model under AASB 117, entities are not required to remeasure them at cost as at 1 July 2019 if the modified retrospective approach is adopted, even if entities choose to measure them at cost under AASB 16.
+Para BC 21 of AASB 2019-8 Amendments to Australian Accounting Standards - Class of Right-of-Use Assets arising under Concessionary Leases clarifies that for existing concessionary finance leases as at 30 June

+2019 that have already applied the fair value model under AASB 117, entities are not required to remeasure them at cost as at 1 July 2019 if the modified retrospective approach is adopted, even if entities choose to measure them at cost under AASB 16.

-Agencies must treat right-of-use assets arising from concessionary leases as a separate class of right-of-use assets and measure them at cost for both initial recognition and subsequent measurement.
-For existing concessionary finance leases as at 30 June 2019 that have already applied the fair value model under AASB 117, the carrying amount of these assets are deemed to their cost as at 1 July 2020 under AASB 16.
+Agencies must not treat right-of-use assets arising from concessionary leases as a separate class of right-of-use assets.
+These right-of-use assets must be measured at cost for both initial recognition and subsequent measurement.
+For existing concessionary finance leases as at 30 June 2019 that have already applied the fair value model under AASB 117, the carrying amount of these assets are deemed to be their cost as at 1 July 2019 under AASB 16.